 In 2014, residents of Grangetown created a shared vision.
 They aspired to a friendlier Grangetown, with increased understanding between communities where everyone was united by a space for all.

-The result of the build will be a multi-functional community facility that will provide opportunities for education, training, health promotion and enterprise development, with a café, office and meeting spaces.
+Construction began in summer 2019 and was finished in summer 2020, having been delayed due to first lockdown when the COVID-19 pandemic struck.
+The build has resulted in a multi‑functional community facility in the heart of the most diverse ward in Wales, providing opportunities for education, training, health promotion and enterprise development, with a café, office and meeting spaces.
 There are also plans to improve the existing grounds to create an accessible green space and an orchard and pollinator garden.

 How the Grange Pavilion will benefit Grangetown

-Grange Pavilion was started as a passion project led by the community for the community, and we want to take the time to highlight several reasons why the opening of the pavilion will be so beneficial:
+It was started as a passion project led by the community for the community, and we want to take the time to highlight several reasons why the opening of the pavilion is so beneficial:

 - It will provide a neutral meeting place.
 Grangetown is wonderfully diverse, with residents from many different religious, political and cultural backgrounds.
 As a neutral and open space, the pavilion will be a place where everyone is welcome and is able to make connections and spark conversations.
-The community-focussed café, The Hideout, will not only serve the best coffee in town but will also host social events like the Culture Café, where people can gather and explore each other’s cultures and languages, the Repair Café, where people can bring their broken things to be fixed for free and will operate Coffee with a Conscience where people can buy a cuppa for someone in need.
+The community-focussed café, The Hideout, will not only serve the best coffee and cakes in town, but also operate Coffee with a Consciencewhere people can buy a beverage or meal for someone in need.
+It will also host social events like the Culture Café, where people can gather and explore each other’s cultures and languages and the Repair Café, where people can bring their broken things to be fixed for free.

 - It will provide a focal point and support for community events.
 Every year in Grangetown, events are held such as the Community Iftar and Grangetown Festival.
 The pavilion will support annual events organised by the community by providing rooms and amenities, tables and chairs, shade on hot days and shelter out of the rain.
 The Grangetown World Market and Grangetown Business Forum will have a permanent home at the pavilion, as will Career and Role Models’ week and Safety Week.